 Nathan jerked at this, his mind obviously far away before.

 I was by then banging my head against the headrest repeatedly.
-NJ, seated on my laps, stared at me quizzically, his head cocked.
+NJ, seated on my laps, stared up at me quizzically, his head cocked.

 “Habika, what’s wrong?”